wingcrypto/dashlite/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package safeinsured/safeinsure-qt for Debian-based Linux systems.
-If you compile safeinsured/safeinsure-qt yourself, there are some useful files here.
+This directory contains files used to package Dashlited/Dashlite-qt for Debian-based Linux systems.
+If you compile Dashlited/Dashlite-qt yourself, there are some useful files here.

-## safeinsure: URI support ##
+## Dashlite: URI support ##

-safeinsure-qt.desktop  (Gnome / Open Desktop)
+Dashlite-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install safeinsure-qt.desktop
+	sudo desktop-file-install Dashlite-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your safeinsureqt binary to `/usr/bin` and the `../../share/pixmaps/safeinsure128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your Dashliteqt binary to `/usr/bin` and the `../../share/pixmaps/Dashlite128.png` to `/usr/share/pixmaps`

-safeinsure-qt.protocol (KDE)
+Dashlite-qt.protocol (KDE)